New Mexicans to Prevent Gun Violence

 New Mexicans to Prevent Gun Violence Helped pass House Bill 336.
 This bill requires New Mexico Courts to report mental health records into the National Instant Criminal Background check System (NICS) and makes New Mexico eligible for federal grant money to help support NICS.
 These mental health records are crucial in gun violence prevention as sixty eight percent of gun violence in New Mexico comes from suicide.
 New Mexicans to Prevent Gun Violence has worked for four years to get this legislation passed, and we are proud to stand together with our New Mexico legislature to promote gun violence prevention.

 NMPGV succeeded in blocking every NRA bill during the 2016 and 2017 session.

 NMPGV worked for two years on SB 259.
 This important piece of legislation would have prohibited misdemeanor domestic violence offenders under protective orders from being able to possess firearms while under the order.
 We worked with the Coalition to Stop Gun Violence and the New Mexico Coalition Against Domestic Violence on the bill.
 Our stakeholder’s table included the Office of the Attorney General, District Attorney Jennifer Padgett, law enforcement, gun owners, domestic violence groups, staff from the House Majority Office and judges.
 The bill passed the House and Senate with strong bi-partisan support.
 It was vetoed by Governor Martinez.

 Public Education Work

 We are working to increase public awareness of the magnitude of the problem, causes and prevention of gun violence.

-To learn more about our various campaigns and programs click on the links below (+)
+To learn more about our various campaigns and programs click on the following topics (+)

 Gun Violence Prevention Programs have been shown to increase knowledge about the costs of gun-related violence, to decrease the incidences of gun-related violence, and to help prevent such violence.
 For more information on why these programs work, go to: